 1. Have a plan of attack

 By the time the exam comes around you should have learned some techniques and had enough practice to know what strategies to apply to different styles of questions.
-Some students like to complete each section individually (selecting all the logical reasoning style questions first, then non verbal reasoning, then understanding people) and coming back to the other sections after they have attempted the particular section.
-Be careful when doing this though – you don’t want to make the mistake of missing any questions along the way or putting the an answer in the wrong place!
+Some students like to complete each section individually (selecting all the logical reasoning style questions first, then non-verbal reasoning, then understanding people) and coming back to the other sections after they have attempted the particular section.
+Be careful when doing this though – you don’t want to make the mistake of missing any questions along the way or putting the answer in the wrong place!
 Others may find this non-sequential method too confusing and complete the exam in numerical order.
 Know what makes you most comfortable by testing different methods with practice papers and see how you perform best!

 2. It’s a race against time